 – Poor model for complex and object-oriented projects

-In summary, the Waterfall Model should use in projects with a clear and deeply understood of project requirements, design, technical tools, and infrastructures.
+In conclusion, the Waterfall Model recommended being used in projects with a clear and deep understanding of project requirements, design, technical tools, and infrastructures.

 The second model is the V-model.